9 Benefits of Nettle Tea in Pregnancy

 Increases Milk Production

-If you’re planning to breastfeed, some research suggest that nettle tea can help support milk supply thanks to its rich nutrient profile, including like iron, calcium, magnesium, potassium, and vitamins A, C, K, and B-complex.
+If you’re planning to breastfeed, some research suggests that nettle tea can help support milk supply thanks to its rich nutrient profile, including like iron, calcium, magnesium, potassium, and vitamins A, C, K, and B-complex.
 Traditionally, it’s been used to stimulate the mammary glands and nourish the body postpartum.
 If this is something you’re interested in, be sure to discuss it with your healthcare provider!

 Reduces Water Retention